hopeit-git/hopeit.engine/README.md

 - Log processing.
 - Apps and events dependencies visualization and live monitoring.
 - Helps to create elegant and well structure code using your preferred IDE.
-- Data Science / Machine Learning friendly: applications can be developed and tested using Jupyter Notebooks. *
+- Data Science / Machine Learning friendly: dataframes with schema support via dataframe plugin *
 - Testing: provides utilities to test from Notebooks or Python testing frameworks.

 ## Open Source